 The Benefits of Being a Pedestrian

 Walking offers many benefits, and we never discourage it.
-However, being a pedestrian does come with risks.
-However, we’re not trying to dissuade pedestrians from sharing the streets with drivers!
-Instead, we believe that drivers and pedestrians need to work together to make the roads and walkways safer for all!
+However, we believe that drivers and pedestrians need to work together to make the roads and walkways safer for all!

 The benefits of being walking can include: